neilcode/prime_calc/README.md

 Dependencies
 ---
+* Ruby 2.1.2
+* RSpec 3.3.0
-* rspec
+* Bundler

 How to Run
 ---
-* Clone the repo to your local machine.
+* Clone the repo to your local machine, run `bundle` from root directory.
 * execute `./app/run.rb` from the console to observe the normal output of the program
   * Optionally, here are a few command line options you can use:
   * `-range:N` or `-range:N-M` will generate primes up to the Nth prime or display only the Nth to Mth primes.